gmuller/digitalgarden/src/site/notes/Remember to have fun out there.md

 # Remember To Have Fun Out There
 <small>June 11, 2022</small>

 I’m about a mile into my run in the neighborhood today, waiting at an intersection for a car to pass when an old navy blue pickup truck slows to a stop beside me.
-An even older man with gray and white hair peeking out of what had to be a 30 year old Braves cap rolls down the window.
+An even older man with gray and white hair spilling out of what had to be a 30 year old Braves cap rolls down the window.
 “Hey, can you do me a favor?”

 “Sure” I nodded and said.